nbandi7/NagiosWithAnsible/README.md

 ansible-playbook -i inventory.txt playbook
 ```
 # On AWS
-If your're running this role AWS make sure that security group allows port 5666
+If your're running this role on AWS make sure that security group allows port 5666